Reflections in Dark Glasses

 "Reflections in Dark Glasses" is an Australian television film, or rather a television play, which aired in 1960.
 It aired as part of Shell Presents, which consisted of monthly presentations of stand-alone television dramas.
 It was written by Sydney writer James Workman, and is notable as an early example of Australian-written television drama.
-It was broadcast live in Sydney, then recorded and shown in Melbourne.
+It was broadcast live in Sydney on 6 February 1960, then recorded and shown in Melbourne.

 Unlike some Australian television of the early 1960s, the program still exists, as a kinescope recording held by the National Film and Sound Archive.